Disclaimer Examples

 St. Phillip’s College also uses this clause to dictate what users can and cannot post on their social media pages.

-Consider adding a similarly phrased disclaimer on your website or app to prevent your company from being held responsible for things your users may post or share online.
+Consider adding a similarly worded disclaimer on your website or app to protect your company from liability for content your users may post or share online.

 Testimonial Disclaimer

-This disclaimer states that the review or testimonial represents one person’s experiences and transparently informs others if the poster was paid or compensated for their time and opinion.
+This disclaimer states that the review or testimonial reflects one person’s experiences and transparently informs others whether the poster was paid or otherwise compensated for their time and opinion.

 Below is an example statement from Stillwater Acupuncture clarifying that not everyone using their services has the same experience.